eric-d-knowles/hist_w2v/README.md

 1. Clone the GitHub repository (https://github.com/eric-d-knowles/hist_w2v) to your Python environmen t.
 2. Install from PyPI.org by running `pip install hist_w2v` in your Python environment.

-After installing `hist_w2v`, he best way to learn how to use it by working through the provided Jupyter Notebook workflows.
-Together, these notebooks provide fully marked-up, end-to-end illustration of the package's functionality.
+After installing `hist_w2v`, the best way to learn how to use it by working through the provided Jupyter Notebook workflows.
+Together, these notebooks provide a fully documented, end-to-end illustration of the package's functionality.

-## Package Contents
+### Package Contents
 The library consists of the following modules and notebooks:

 `src/ngram_tools`